 The final issue is the degree of SFPP's risk.
 First, as regards the ALJ's decision, the Commission concludes that the ALJ did not determine that SFPP faces low risks compared to other pipelines.
 In fact, he accepted Staff's determination that SFPP faces slightly higher financial risks and lower commercial risks and better growth prospects than most oil pipelines, and therefore should be considered to have average risk.
 A more appropriate reading of the ALJ's decision is that he rejected SFPP's arguments that SFPP faces high risks.
-In doing so, the ALJ rejected SFPP's arguments that it faces unique regulatory risks, environmental risks, risks due to possible earthquakes and floods, the impact of the Commission's Lakehead decision, and potential competition.

-The ALJ's conclusions are supported by the record.
-For example, SFPP's risk under Lakehead and other aspects of regulation is theoretically the same as other oil pipeline's, and in fact one investment house thought that the Lakehead decision would not materially affect SFPP's long-term prospects.
-180/ The ALJ reasonably found that the earthquake and flood risks were not significant, and in any event, they are clearly less likely to happen in the portions of Arizona and New Mexico in which the East Line operations than in California.
-As to the prospects of additional competition, SFPP's own 1988 Form S-1 Registration statement clearly states that the prospects of a competing oil refinery in Arizona and a new East Line competitor are unlikely, 181/ which directly contradicts SFPP's assertions on brief.
+In doing so, the ALJ rejected SFPP's arguments that it faces unique regulatory risks, environmental risks, risks due to possible earthquakes and floods, the impact of the Commission's Lakehead decision, and potential competition not materially affect SFPP's long-term prospects.
+The ALJ reasonably found that the earthquake and flood risks were not significant, and in any event, they are clearly less likely to happen in the portions of Arizona and New Mexico in which the East Line operations than in California.
+As to the prospects of additional competition, SFPP's own 1988 Form S-1 Registration statement clearly states that the prospects of a competing oil refinery in Arizona and a new East Line competitor are unlikely, which directly contradicts SFPP's assertions on brief.
 As the ALJ states, SFPP effectively conceded that the truck and rail modes are not effective transportation options.